That One Time I Almost Couldn’t Hold It Together

 … it was loud and it was messy.

 But can I just say?
 Pooping is definitely God’s gift to mankind.

 Thank God the flush worked.
 I would have died if it didn’t.

 It was still pretty embarrassing though.
 So before I got out of the cubicle, I had to check first if the coast was clear, and when finally there was no one around, I immediately went out, washed my hands, and thanked God for staying with me while I was walking through the valley of the shadow of death.

 But seriously, that incident taught me that I should always bring medicines in case of emergency.
-No matter how careful we are with what we eat while traveling, we can’t always control our digestive system.
+No matter how careful we are with what we eat while traveling, sometimes, the Universe just wants to play with us.

 So yes, bring medicine, my friends.

 Pooping is fine.
 Pooping while there are people around… errr, not really.